AbhishekGoswam1/Recipe_Project/README.md

 2. Browse through the available recipes.
 3. Select a recipe to view its ingredients and preparation steps.
 4. Follow the steps to prepare your food.

-## Contributing

-There are no specific guidelines for contributing to this project.

-## License

-This project currently does not have a license specified.

-Feel free to update the LICENSE section with the appropriate license information when available.